The Ultimate Guide for SAP Testing - 2022

 Gathering the requirements/scope of testing:

-The requirement gathering usually begins with a brainstorming session where the different stakeholders, the development team, the testing team identify the scope of testing and whether to see if it is possible to formulate a testing plan for the features.
+The requirement gathering usually begins with a brainstorming session where the different stakeholders, the development team, and the testing team identify the scope of testing and whether to see if it is possible to formulate a testing plan for the features.

 Assigning the Testing Tickets: